sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/starters/01_simple_starter/README.md

   },
 ```

-And the use it like so:
+And then use them like so:

 ```cmd
 npm run build